Youth Soccer Levels (Complete League Guide)

 Youth Academy

 Regardless of which governing body sanctions a team/ club, most clubs provide academy soccer options for young players.
+Academy soccer covers U7-U10 age groups and is intended to be a higher-level alternative to recreational youth soccer.

-• Youth academy soccer aims to prepare players to climb higher on the pyramid, making it to the highest level of youth soccer that their organization participates in.
+• Youth academy soccer aims to prepare players to climb higher on the pyramid, making it to the highest level of youth soccer their organization participates in.

 While clubs may split academy teams into different groups based on skill, no tryouts are required to play on an academy team.